fizalihsan/fizalihsan.github.io/source/technology/oscon2017.md

 * __The evolution and future of Software Architecture__ (Mark Richards)
 	* Agility, Velocity, Modularity, Testability, Performance, Scalability, Simplicity, Reliability
 	* Streaming solutions
-	* Autonomic self-healing systems that can monitor themseles and adap to their environment
+	* Autonomic self-healing systems that can monitor themselves and adapt to their environment
 	* James Blieck - Faster
 * __Computers are easy; people are hard__ (Bridget Kromhout, Pivotal)
 	* @honest_status, @ntakayama